-Vanderbilt University, Ph.D.; Louisville Presbyterian Theological Seminary, MDiv; University of Chicago, MA; Brown University, BA
+Brown University, BA; University of Chicago, MA; Louisville Presbyterian Theological Seminary, MDiv; Vanderbilt University, PhD

 The Rev. Dr. Angela Cowser began her service at Louisville Seminary in August 2018.
 She previously served as Director of

 While a student at Louisville Seminary, Cowser co-founded Women at the Well, a multicultural program that benefits women of color who are studying at Louisville Seminary.
 In 2015, Cowser presented the Louisville Seminary Edwards Peacemaking Lecture, "Whither Public Justice or Private Charity: Power or Empowerment," and in 2016 she received Louisville Seminary's First Decade Distinguished Alum Award for her commitment to faith and leadership in the Church.